kbroman/BMI881_fall2022/resources.md

 Here are strategies I use:

 - Search for the paper on [Google scholar](https://scholar.google.com).
-  Click on "All ___ versions" and you may find an open version of the article.
+  Click on "All ___ versions", and you may find an open version of the article.

 - Install the [unpaywall browser extension](https://unpaywall.org/products/extension),
   which may help you to find a free version of the article.